Engine coolant diagnostic guide

 What are the first signs of a blown head gasket?

-Early signs can include coolant loss, occasional overheating, bubbling coolant, heater temperature changes, white smoke or rough running after startup.
+Early signs can include coolant loss, occasional overheating, bubbling coolant, heater temperature changes, hard coolant hoses, white smoke or rough running after startup.

 Can you drive with a blown head gasket?

-You should avoid driving if the engine overheats, coolant drops, white smoke is heavy or the car runs rough.
+You should avoid driving if the engine overheats, coolant drops, white smoke is heavy, warning lights appear or the car runs rough.

 Does white smoke always mean head gasket failure?

 No. Light cold-start vapour can be normal.
-Thick white smoke with coolant loss is more concerning.
+Thick white smoke with coolant loss, sweet smell or overheating is more concerning.

 Can a blown head gasket cause coolant loss?

 Yes.
-Coolant can enter cylinders, mix with oil or be forced out of the cooling system.
+Coolant can enter cylinders, mix with oil or be forced out of the cooling system under pressure.

 Can low coolant damage a head gasket?